wp-plugins/simmer/readme.txt

 Yes, with the Tinypass for Simmer extension (coming soon) you can easily monetize your media business or blog through micro payments.
 [Find out more from Tinypass](http://tinypass.com/).

 == Changelog ==

+= 1.3.5 =
+* Fix: Plurals in ingredients not appearing correctly
+* New: Add on cards and assets

 = 1.3.4 =
 * Fix: Ingredients converting to headings when using bulk-add